-Similar to an artist that paints or sculpts, the artist creates something that will live-on through time.
+Similar to an artist who paints or sculpts, the artist creates something that will live on through time.
 A Private Investigator's video will be reviewed and stand as evidence in the future.
 An Investigator's ability to document and obtain great video is what clients are expecting and what will be remembered.
 It has been said that a picture tells a thousand words, then video is worth a million.

 3 Key points about getting great video as a surveillance operative